The Wheel Strategy Explained: A Step-by-Step Walkthrough

 Is the wheel strategy profitable?

 When executed on quality stocks with disciplined strike selection, many wheel practitioners report 15–30% annualized returns.
-Results depend heavily on stock selection and market conditions.
+Results depend heavily on stock selection and market conditions — the wheel only works on names you genuinely want to own at your put strike.

-How much capital do you need for the wheel?
+How much capital do you need for the wheel strategy?

 Can CoverEdge track the wheel strategy?

-Yes — CoverEdge tracks both covered calls and cash-secured puts with full lifecycle management, cost basis tracking through assignments, and roll chain history.
+Yes.
+CoverEdge tracks both covered calls and cash-secured puts with full lifecycle management, automatic cost-basis recalculation through assignments, and roll-chain history across the entire wheel cycle — the part that breaks most spreadsheets.